danieldkim/charlotte/README.md

 that occurred in the `transition` or `callback` options of the page will be passed to the `back()` callback.

+The `options` argument is meant to provide a way for a page to pass data to a previous page when it's popped.
+Applications can use this to implement updates to a page's view when it is returned to from a page that might have updated relevant state.  **Note:** the `charlotte` property of the `options` argument is reserved for charlotte-specific options.

+## backTo(url, options[, callback])

+Goes back in the tab history to the specified `url`.
+Transitions between intermediate pages are skipped and the `onBack` transition of the currently loaded page is applied when restoring the page with the given `url`.
+The `onBack` callbacks for all intermediate pages, however, are called and the same `options` argument is passed to each of them.

 ## length()

 Returns the length of this tab's history.